infinityworks/101-Sessions/sessions/Crafting-Code-100/CONTRIBUTING.md

 1. create a new branch
 1. when you are happy with your changes raise a PR
 1. notify the #101-session-admin channel in slack
-1. when the PR is approved, squash and merge it into main
+1. when the PR is approved, squash and merge it into master